 This article contains affiliate links, you can read my disclaimer here.

 York is an easy 90-minute drive from Perth and makes for an ideal self-drive day trip from Perth or an even better weekend getaway.
-It’s one of WA’s most historic town and along with giving insight into the region’s history, the town in the Avon Valley offers plenty of other great things to do.
+It’s one of WA’s most historic towns and along with giving insight into the region’s history, the town in the Avon Valley offers plenty of other great things to do.

 Things to do in York WA